 If you zoom in on the above map you can make out the dinosaur footprints.
 I have put a marker for where to look.

 The Pedra da Mua tracks are located on the side of the cliffs below the Ermida da Memorial chapel and are difficult to see.
 The best viewpoint is from the opposite cliff but you’ll need binoculars to make them out.

 It is believed that these footprints are from the Jurassic period, (about 145 to 200 million years ago).
 There are several different prints, but most are presumed to be those of the four-legged sauropod dinosaurs, the largest group of dinosaurs.

 The Lagosteiros dinosaur footprints are easier to reach and are only a twenty-minute walk from the church.
 Follow the signs showing you where to go so you don’t miss the markings.

-These footprints date back to the Cretaceous period, (about 65 to 145 million years ago) and are thought to those of the two-legged theropod group of dinosaurs such as a tyrannosaurus rex.
+These footprints date back to the Cretaceous period, (about 65 to 145 million years ago) and are thought to be those of the two-legged theropod group of dinosaurs such as the tyrannosaurus rex.